Vidhi (1984 film): Production

 Vidhi, a remake of the Telugu film Nyayam Kavali (1981) was produced by Sujatha Cine Arts.
 Although A. Kodandarami Reddy, director of the original, was offered to direct the remake, he declined owing to his lack of fluency in Tamil.
 Hence, K. Vijayan was chosen.
 Aaroor Dass was chosen to write the dialogues after being asked to by K. Balaji.
 This marked his return to film after a near 17-year sabbatical; he last wrote for Thangai (1967).
+Because Sujatha's character, a lawyer, speaks lengthy dialogues, and the actress found memorising them difficult, Dass simplified her dialogues.
+During the scene where her character faints in court, Sujatha fainted for real.
 Principal photography began on 1 December 1983 and was completed within two months.

 Soundtrack

 The soundtrack was composed by the duo Shankar–Ganesh, while the lyrics were written by Vaali.
 The songs "L O V E – Lovethaan" and "Vaadi Macchi" attained popularity.

 Release and reception

 Vidhi was released on 26 January 1984.
 The film received positive reviews from critics, who compared it favourably to Velaikari (1949) and Parasakthi (1952) for featuring courtroom scenes with powerful dialogues.
 The Tamil magazine Ananda Vikatan, in a review dated 19 February 1984, said that though the film was a remake, it was a healthy remake, and rated it 51 out of 100.
 Kalki praised the film for the cast performances, its theme of women boldly seeking justice instead of bowing down to male authority, and felt the film was a must watch for those craving societal change.
+Balumani of Anna praised the acting and direction but found the music average.
 The film became a major commercial success, running for over 500 days in theatres; Malathi Rangarajan of The Hindu stated that Vidhi "soared high because of its well-etched women characters, commendably enacted by Sujatha and Poornima Jayaram".